TensorsInRain/TensorsInRain.github.io/Tutorials/MachineLearning/ConfusionMatrix.md

 ## Confusion Matrix for a Multi-Class Classifier

 A multi-class classifier is simply a classifier that sorts data into more than two classes.
-As far as the confusion matrix goes, it follows the same format, but it will be larger.
+As far as the confusion matrix goes, it follows the same format as the binary classifier, but it will be larger.
 Let's consider a multi-class classifier that classifiers data into four classes: Class One, Class Two, Class Three, and Class Four.
 The confusion matrix for this classifier will have the following form.

 ![Multi-Class Confusion Matrix](Images/ConfusionMatrix_Multiclass.png)